 He closes his eyes, and finally lets go.

 John Arroyo was a model student in high school — above average grades, member of the computer club and an athlete on the football team.
 But when the bell rang to end the school day, his life became very different.
 Growing up in Southeast Los Angeles, Arroyo’s evenings and nights were spent “running the streets” with his friends, drinking and “doing dumb things.”

 After high school, the dumb things didn’t stop.
 And the two years that followed graduation were full of dead-end jobs, alcohol and irresponsibility.
 It took a wake-up call from his older sister, the matriarch of his family at the time, for Arroyo to consider a different path.

 “I was going down the wrong road,” he says.
 “I hit a point in my life where I had to get away from the bad influences surrounding me.
 My sister told me I needed to get out of California, because my life there was going nowhere fast.”

 Arroyo turned to the military — he liked the idea of learning a trade, having a steady job and getting some discipline in his life.
 And in 1996, there was no immediate threat of being sent off to a war zone, which was his mother’s worst nightmare at the time and the sole reason for her objection to his decision.

 He chose the Army over the Marines, because the latter would have sent him to nearby Camp Pendleton, and Arroyo wanted to be far away from L.A.
-Six months later, the Army sent him about as far away he could get — Fort Bragg, N.C.
+Six months later, the Army sent him about as far away he could get — Fort Liberty, N.C.